Zeus Name Meaning: Exploring the Origins and Significance of the Powerful Name

 Zeus’ relationships with other deities are also reflected in his epithets.
 For example, he is known as Zeus Bull in reference to his relationship with the goddess Rhea, who is often depicted as a cow.
 He is also known as Zeus Hera, Zeus Poseidon, Zeus Hermes, Zeus Aphrodite, and Zeus Nymphs.

-See also Patrick Name Meaning: Origin and Significance
+See also Toby Name Meaning: Discover the Origin and Significance of the Name Toby

 Zeus is not only a benevolent god but also a punisher of those who break the rules.
 He is often depicted as a judge, and one of his epithets is Zeus Pandoros, the god who sends evil.
 However, he is also known for his kindness, as seen in his epithet Zeus Xenios, which reflects his role as the protector of guests and travelers.